 - young people, particularly those that are considered to be disaffected or at risk;

-Be Safe Be Well has successfully delivered many different types of projects over the past 16 years , including the completion of a £1.2M Big Lottery Fund Safe and Well project over the past 6 years.
+Be Safe Be Well has successfully delivered many different types of projects since its formation in 2000 , including the completion of a £1.2M Big Lottery Fund Safe and Well project 2010-2016.
 The objectives of that project were to improve the health and well being of older people, adults with special needs and men via 6 distinct projects.
-The projects included, Safe Home (which provided elderly victims of crime with security equipment and advice in their home), benefits advice for older people, intergenerational projects aimed at addressing the issue of elderly victims of antisocial behaviour, the provision of activities for 90 adults with learning disability which encouraged independence and well being.
+The projects included, Safe Home (which provided elderly victims of crime with security equipment and advice in their home), benefits advice for older people, inter-generational projects aimed at addressing the issue of elderly victims of antisocial behaviour, the provision of activities for 90 adults with learning disability which encouraged independence and well being.

 During this project we also embarked on a pilot mens shed project, to address the issue of isolation of men in our area.
 Such was the success of the mens shed project in Foreglen, we opened a second mens shed project in Limavady with the support of local community organisations.
-Be Safe Be Well was granted £500K Big Lottery Funding to develop the two existing sheds and open a third shed in Portstewart in September 2016.
-We currently provide three Mens Shed projects in Foreglen, Limavady town and Portstewart and we are planning to launch our fourth shed, Cornfield Mens Shed (Coleraine) in Spring 2018.
+Be Safe Be Well was granted £500K The National Lottery Community Fund to develop the two existing sheds and open a third shed in Portstewart in September 2016.
+We currently provide five Mens Shed projects in Coleraine (Ballysally & Laurel Hill ) Foreglen, Limavady town and Portstewart .

-We offer the following types of activities which have been agreed by the members, woodworking, lazer cut wood crafting, gardening, archery, one to one counselling, cooking, pottery, art, guitar lessons, computer training, horticulture training, various exercise classes and projects, circus skills, day trips plus, pool, darts and a relaxing reading area.
+We offer the following types of activities which have been agreed by the members, woodworking, lazer cut wood crafting, archery, gardening, archery, one to one counselling, cooking, pottery, art, health and nutrition information, music sessions, computer training, horticulture training, various exercise classes and projects, day trips plus, pool, darts and a relaxing reading area.

-We are a registered charity with the Charities Commission Northern Ireland : NIC103319
+We are a registered charity with the Charities Commission of Northern Ireland : NIC103319

 We are a member of the Irish Mens Shed Association